This week I’m answer a question that comes from one of our readers, Angela. She asks:

 “My chickens are 27 weeks old, and they’re still not laying eggs.
 They are layers, and I don’t know what to do.
 Help please!”

-Angela, generally, a young hen under the age of 1 year (known as a pullet) begins laying eggs around 20 weeks of age.
+Angela, generally, a young hen younger than 1 year (known as a pullet) begins laying eggs around 20 weeks of age.
 I’m guessing your flock hatched around the first week of May.
 Your flock and all its variables—breeds, location, environment, diet, living arrangements—all play a part in determining when pullets will reach sexual maturity and start ovulating.
-What I do know for sure is that they will lay.
+I do know for sure, though, that they will lay.
 It’s a bodily function you couldn’t stop if you tried.
 Soon, you’ll have so many eggs that you’ll be looking for new ways to use them.

 Let’s talk about three things that can affect how early or late a flock begins to lay eggs.